 Alcohol and drugs - What about the family?

-In their anxiety to help someone addicted to alcohol or drugs, families, friends and carers often don’t recognise how they themselves are being affected by the situation, nor do they know where to find help.
+In their anxiety to help someone addicted to alcohol or drugs, families, friends and carers often don’t recognise how they are being affected by the situation, nor do they know where to find help.
 Carers often feel guilty about seeking help, it’s common they feel they should be able to cope with the situation.

 Early stages of addiction